 In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-04, Reference Rate Reform (Topic 848), which provides optional expedients and exceptions to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued because of reference rate reform.
 Entities that elect the relief are required to disclose the nature of the optional expedients and exceptions that are adopted and the reasons for the adoptions.
 The guidance is effective upon issuance and the expedients and exceptions may be applied prospectively through December 31, 2022.
-The Company is currently assessing the impact of ASU 2020-04 on its consolidated financial statements.
+The Company is currently assessing the impact of ASU 2020-04 on its consolidated financial statements but does not expect the adoption of this standard to have a material effect on its consolidated financial statements.